-Evaluating the Best Life Jackets for Your Children in Water
+Evaluating the Best Life Jackets for Your Children in the Water

-We know that water safety requires putting multiple layers of protections in place.
-As a reminder, our organization lists those layers of protection in the form of Water Safety ABCD’s, the D standing for “Drains and Devices”.
-Life jacket devices are crucial for keeping kids safe, and with many options to choose from, it’s important to know how to pick the safest options for your family.
+We know that water safety requires putting multiple layers of protection in place.
+As a reminder, our organization lists those layers of protection in the form of Water Safety ABCDs, with the D standing for “Drains and Devices”.
+Life jacket devices are crucial for keeping kids safe.
+With many options to choose from, it’s important to know how to pick the safest options for your family.